Grieving 11-year-old Sigrun must find someone to answer the needs of the innocent.

 He nodded.
 "Trust me.
 Ignore the urge.
 Walk out the door."

 Nothing ever felt so wrong as sparing Korog's life.
 Every inch of my body screamed for me to stop as I walked past the cursed memorial and into the urgan-infested night of the apocalypse.

 Read on!
-Second entry: "Section 2: Into the Night"
+Second entry: "Section 2: Into the Night of Dizzy Stars"